mohabatt/mohabatt.github.io/index.md

 Mohabat's celebration of life is to be held at [INSERT LOCATION] at [INSERT TIME].

 <div id="messages"></div>
 <script src="/assets/js/messages.js"></script>

-If you want to have a message included, please email you message to James Leslie (email address is above).
+If you want to have a message included, please email your message to James Leslie (email address is above).